 Name: Date:

 Advisor: Student ID#

-COURS E CODE COURSE NAME CREDIT HOURS HOURS COMPLETED
+E CODE COURSE NAME CREDIT HOURS HOURS COMPLETED

-Genera l Education n Requirements (18 credit hours)
+n Requirements (18 credit hours)

 CIS 1053 Computer Essentials 3

 ENG 1003 Composition I (must earn a "C" or better) 3

 ENG 1013 Composition II (must earn a "C" or better) 3

 MATH 1113 Applied Math or higher-level mathematics course 3

 COMM 1203 Oral Communication 3

-ective (3 credit hours) (Select 1 course) edit hour course from ECON 2313, GEOG, HIST, POSC, PSY, OR SOC) Principles of Macroeconomics OR
+(Choose any three cre ective (3 credit hours) (Select 1 course) edit hour course from ECON 2313, GEOG, HIST, POSC, PSY, OR SOC)

-ECON 2313 GEOG, HIST, POSC, PSY, or SOC course 3
+ECON 2313 Principles of Macroeconomics OR GEOG, HIST, POSC, PSY, or SOC course 3

-Mechat ronics Cor e (42 credit hours)
+Mechati ronics Cor e (42 credit hours)

 MACH 1004 Introduction to Machining 4

 TECH 1012 Employment Strategies 2

 TECH 1004 Introduction to Mechatronics 4

 TECH 1044 Computer Aided Design (CAD) 4

 TECH 1404 AC/DC Electronics 4

 TECH 2134 Industrial Electronic Devices 4

 TECH 2154 Industrial Mechanical Systems 4

 TECH 2314 Programmable Logic Controllers 4

 TECH 2424 Hydraulic and Pneumatic Systems 4

 TECH 2324 Advanced PLC Topics 4

 TECH 2444 Robotic Technology 4

 The Associate of Applied Science Degree is designed for employment purposes, and it should not be assumed that the degree or the courses in the degree can be transferred to another institution.
 While a few institutions have recently begun to accept some courses in A.A.S. programs, the general rule is that courses in the A.A.S. degree are not accepted in transfer toward bachelor's degrees.
-Students to whom transfer is important should get assurance in writing in advance from the institution to which they wish to transfer.
+Students to whom transfer is important should get assurance in writing in advance from the institution to which they wish to transfer and be aware that they may be required to complete additional lower-division courses to meet specified prerequisite course requirements for their chosen baccalaureate degree program upon Arkansas public university transfer.